Four Patchwork Quilting Techniques To Try This Quilt Expo

-You will be pinning and then sewing your fabric shapes into the reverse of the paper template, removing excess fabric, pressing the shape flat and then adding more and more fabric layers until your patch is complete.
+You will be pinning and then sewing your fabric shapes into the reverse of the paper template, removing excess fabric, pressing the shape flat with an iron and then adding more and more fabric layers until your patch is complete.
 Once it is finished, you can use a seam ripper to remove the paper backing, leaving you with a perfect cloth patch!

 English Paper Piecing

+Our second paper piecing quilt technique is called English paper piecing!
 This popular style of quilting involves using pieces of paper or card to help you make your fabric shapes, before sewing them together and removing the paper.
 English paper piecing creates mosaic-style patterns using popular shapes like hexagons, squares and diamonds, although more unusual shapes like scallops and pentagons can also be implemented.